jethomas2020/javascript-challenge/README.md

     search through the date/time column to find rows that match user input.

     The user will enter the date they are interested in to search for UFO sightings and click the "Filter Table" button, and any results will display.
+By refreshing the page, the entire data is once again available.

 ----------------------